pacoweb/extraSqlScriptAs/README.md

 * Script Table as SELECT to clipboard
 * Script Stored procedure as DROP AND CREATE
 * Script Stored procedure as DROP AND CREATE to clipboard
+* Script Function as DROP AND CREATE
+* Script Function as DROP AND CREATE to clipboard

 ## Features